 The church has recently become part of the South East Northumberland Ecumenical Area (SENEA).

-The church's life is naturally centred on its worship, which takes place every Sunday at 10.30 am and 6.00 pm.
+The church's life is naturally centred on its worship, which takes place every Sunday at 10.30 am and 6.00 pm on the first and third Sunday of each month.
 Our church choir has a very good local reputation and contributes to worship each week.
-In addition, the choir is augmented by friends for special Christmas and Easter celebrations, as well as preparing occasional concerts.

 The Sunday Club (or Junior Church) is small, but we do encourage its participation in the life of the church.